mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Case-insensitive match against all recent guild-related irc names (message authors, reactions, private channel users, etc).
+  ``user-mention-cache-timeout`` config option controls "recent" timeout.

-- Lookup unique name completion by prefix, same as in webui after @.
+- Lookup unique name completion by prefix, same as discord does in webui for auto-completion after @ is typed.

 - If no cached or unique match found - error notice will be issued and message not sent.